-Sarah regularly teaches writing courses at the University of Kent ‘s Tonbridge centre, as well as a popular weekly writing group from her home in Tunbridge Wells.
-She is particularly skilled in Writing for Wellbeing, and has run groups in libraries, gardens, yurts and corporate offices.
+I regularly teach writing courses at the University of Kent ‘s Tonbridge centres., and have a particular passion for Writing for Wellbeing, running groups in libraries, gardens, yurts and corporate offices.

 My writing has appeared in a number of publications, including the Virago Book of Shopping, the Poetry of Sex (Penguin Books), Rialto, Poetry London, PEN International, the Financial Times, Psychologies magazine, Mslexia, and has been commissioned by BBC Radio 4, the Wise Words Festival in Canterbury, and the Arts Council funded (Be)spoken Project.
 My poem, ‘Greening the Garden’, has been used in the installation for the previous two High Sheriffs for Kent, and two of my short stories have been made into films.
 Community projects have included turning Westgate Gardens, Canterbury, into a ‘poetry book’ and a walk (with Old Map Man, Ken Titmuss ) of the Lost Gardens of the Strand for the Chelsea Fringe.